johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 In the final code block of the previous section, it is possible to remove the `wait()` call to further understand the concepts of reaping zombie children.
 Removing the call produces child processes that are in a `zombie` state and can be examined right from the shell.
 Checking for zombie processes can be accomplished by invoking the `ps` program using an absolute path to its executable file (i.e `/bin/ps`).

 ## Zombie Process Examples (optional)
-This section will make user of the `ps` program to demonstrate what happens if the shell does not call `wait()` when it is running (i.e.
+This section will make use of the `ps` program to demonstrate what happens if the shell does not call `wait()` when it is running (i.e. remove or comment out the call).
+For more information on `ps`, please reference its man page.
 ## Additional Reading & Sources
 http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-intro.pdf